 Any 250 or more qualified voters of the town may file with the town clerk an affidavit containing the name of the elected official sought to be recalled and a statement of the grounds for recall.
-Within 10 working days thereafter, the town clerk shall deliver to any 1 one or more of the voters making such affidavit a sufficient number of copies of petition blanks demanding such recall.
+Within 10 working days thereafter, the town clerk shall deliver to any $\pm$ one or more of the voters making such affidavit a sufficient number of copies of petition blanks demanding such recall.
 The blanks shall be issued by the town clerk, with the town clerk's signature and official seal attached thereto.
 The blanks shall be dated and addressed to the board of selectmen select board shall contain the name of the elected official sought to be recalled, the office from which recall is sought and the grounds for recall as stated in the affidavit and shall demand the election of a successor to the office.
-A copy of the petition shall be entered in a record book to be kept in the office of the town clerk.
-The recall petition shall be returned and filed with the town clerk within 45 days after its issuance.
+A copy of the petition shall be returned and filed with the town clerk within 45 days after its issuance.
 The petition, before being returned and filed with the town clerk, shall be signed by not less than 10 per cent of the qualified voters as of the most recent annual town election and to every signature shall be added the place of residence of the signer, including the street and number, if any.
 The town clerk shall, within 5 five working days following the date of such filing, submit the petition to the registrars of voters and the registrars shall forthwith verify thereon the number of signatures which are names of registered voters as of the date of the most recent town election.